Uris Hall 242

-Effect: Extending Scope and Strengthening Causal Claims Journal of Educational Psychology.
+Effect: Extending Scope and Strengthening Causal Claims Journal of Educational Psy-

-I offer Quantiative Methods (QM) 1, 2, and 3 on a regular basis.
-All courses are cross-listed between Human Development and Psychology, and are open to graduate students and advanced undergraduate students.
+I teach Quantitative Methods (QM) 1, 2, (and 3) on a regular basis.
+All courses are cross-listed in Human Development and Psychology, and are open to graduate students and advanced undergraduate students.
 QM1 is a course on the analysis of randomized studies (mostly ANOVA designs), QM2 focuses on the analysis of non-randomized studies (mostly regression), and QM3 covers a mix of more advanced statistical methods.
 I try to implement active learning components in all of my classes, and am the faculty lead for an active learning grant in the Psychology department.